-Most of us are not interested just in the purely mathematical properties and uses of the cross product but also in the practical application in the real world.
+Most of us are not interested in just the purely mathematical properties and uses of the cross product but also in the practical application in the real world.
 And what better way to get a useful application of mathematical concepts than through physics?
-The cross product is not an exception, and it is a very useful operation in physics.
+The cross product is not an exception; it is a very useful operation in physics.
 We could get deep into Quantum Field Theory where both the scalar product and the cross product are widely used.
 However, we will stay within the realm of tangible and mathematically perfect theories and look at examples in places and events we can all relate to.

-Most common applications of the cross product include investigating the moment of inertia and rotating objects.
+The most common applications of the cross product include investigating the moment of inertia and rotating objects.
 We could have an endless talk about how mind-blowing this part of physics is.
 Instead, it is better if you watch the video where Walter Lewin (one of the best physics educators) explains and demonstrates everything about this phenomenon.

 Right-hand rule in physics: why is it so useful?

 One of the scariest parts of physics is making sense of all the mathematical work one has to do in order to calculate almost anything.
-As we include vectors and several dimensions, this can quickly become an uncontrollable mess that seems not to have anything to do with reality.
+As we include vectors and several dimensions, this can quickly become an uncontrollable mess that seems to not have anything to do with reality.
 To solve these problems, physicists have developed some tricks to help you navigate these muddy waters.
 Probably the most known one is the "Right hand rule" that helps in the cross vector product calculation.
 This rule enables you to predict where the resulting vector of the cross product will be directed by only using your hand.